-- sometimes stops moving at certain points.
-This is normal. - An empty plot will appear.
+- 5. An empty plot will appear.
 To show data traces, rightclick in the tan plot area and select a channel from the "Available Data" flyout menu.
-Repeat until all desired channels are selected. - Additional plots can be added to display channels separately.
-Use the "Add Plot" button in the top-left corner to create a new empty plot. - To change the vertical axis range, right-click and select an option from the "Scale Behavior" flyout menu.
+Repeat until all desired channels are selected. - 6.
+Additional plots can be added to display channels separately.
+Use the "Add Plot" button in the top-left corner to create a new empty plot. - 7.
+To change the vertical axis range, right-click and select an option from the "Scale Behavior" flyout menu.
 "Manual" allows exact min and max values to be entered.